 |We’ve tested every release option ever available for skiboards and Spruce Risers are hands down the best.
 No special boots or modifications required, just step in and go.
-Unlike bindings drilled directly into skiboards, the Spruce riser utilizes the existing 4x4 or 4x10 stainless steel inserts manufactured in all high quality skiboards.
-This not only provides a super strong, safe interface, it allows the full skiboard to flex under the binding and owners can easily move one set of Spruce risers/bindings to multiple pairs of skiboards with just the turn of a screwdriver.
+Unlike bindings drilled directly into skiboards, the Spruce riser utilizes the existing 4×4 or 4×10 stainless steel inserts manufactured in all high quality skiboards.
+This not only provides a super strong and safe interface, it allows the full skiboard to flex under the binding.
+In addition, owners can easily move one set of Spruce risers/bindings to multiple pairs of skiboards with just the turn of a screwdriver.

-When you order you’ll receive Spruce aluminum risers, Tyrolia Attack 13 release bindings mounted for your boot size, wide or super wide brakes and skiboard mounting screws.
+When you order you’ll receive Spruce aluminum risers, Tyrolia Attack 14 release bindings mounted for your boot size, wide or super wide brakes and skiboard mounting screws.

 Attention: It’s required that before using them, you have the bindings adjusted and checked by a certified ski technician using your actual ski boots.

 |Spruce Chooser Page – for help with deciding which Spruce bindings to choose

 The Spruce bindings are great, step-in bindings.
 I had an old pair of short boards (different brand) with the non-release bindings that clip over the front of the boot.
 Those were such a hassle to get in and out of, especially on cold days.
 The Spruce are reliable, easy in, easy out and the risers really help you get more edge on your carves.